 Thus, despite the current situation, seniors still need to get enough physical exercise.
 Seniors need at least 30 minutes of exercise a day.
 And they need to exercise as many times as possible within a week.
 If their physical stamina permits, they should strive to exercise five times a week.
 Here are some things they can do:

 The easiest activity that seniors can do to stay active is to walk around the neighborhood.
 They can do brisk-walking for at least 10 minutes.
 They must keep their masks on at all times while outside.
 But if wearing a mask tires them out in the middle of the exercise, they can remove it for a short while in a spot without anyone around.
 Seniors who receive hospice care at home will need to consult with their doctors first.
-They need to clarify if they’re allowed to do brisk walking every day and consider other factors.
+They need to clarify if they’re allowed to do brisk walking every day with or without affordable walking canes and consider other factors.

 Walking, even just leisurely, has many benefits.
 It can help seniors improve their blood circulation and manage their weight.
 Some studies also found that walking regularly reduces the risk of Alzheimer’s disease and may slow down brain degeneration.